GriffinEdHart/maze-creator/README.md

 Ensure Python 3 is installed.

-Open folder in terminal and run the following:
+Open folder in terminal and run the following"

 python maze_creator.py